 Located in the serene hills of San Rafael, Bayside Marin is California’s premier rehabilitation center dedicated to the treatment of anger.
 Bayside Marin blends evidence-based treatments with alternative, holistic modalities to comprehensively treat all aspects of our client’s life.

 Substance abuse and anger can be a dangerous combination.
 Alcohol and other drugs such as heroin or cocaine can exacerbate a person’s anger, and unresolved anger often leads to further use of drugs or alcohol as a way to cope, which can leave an addicted man or women feeling stuck in a whipsaw between anger and more substance abuse.
 Rehab treatment for substance abuse and anger is often the only way to break free of this destructive cycle of anger and substance abuse.

-“Addicted Individuals cannot do anger management treatment and continue to use, and they can’t think clearly about their anger without being clean,” said Bayside Marin’s Clinical Director Pamela Alba, MA.
+“Addicted individuals cannot do anger management treatment and continue to use, and they can’t think clearly about their anger without being clean,” said Bayside Marin Treatment Center’s Clinical Director Pamela Alba, MA.

 How Substance Addictions Impact Anger